rassu/leela_analytics/README.md

 # Leela Analytics Website

-A modern, responsive website for Leela Analytics, showcasing their expertise in customizing LLMs for vertical AI solutions.
+A modern, responsive website for Leela Analytics, showcasing their expertise in cybersecurity and AI solutions.

 ## Features